chippy-kennedy/news-article-scraper/README.md

 #### 🏷 Dataset Labeling Service
 The dataset labeling service uses the [scale api](https://docs.scale.com/reference) to turn raw datasets into useful ML training data.
 It specifically labels scraped articles with topics and subtopics defined in this service.
+It also uses a simple webserver to handle individual task callbacks from scale's service.
 **Input**
 - raw dataset

 **Output**
 - labeled dataset

+## Data Structures
+### The Dataset Object
+The dataset object is a json object that contains metadata and all items of a given dataset.

+It has a `status`, which can be:
+- `EMPTY`, meaning the dataset is newly created and has no items
+- `PROCESSING`, meaning the dataset is having some service augment or modify it
+- `RAW`, meaning the dataset has items, but has had no cleaning or labeling done to it
+- `CLEANED`, meaning the dataset has been cleaned (manual process)
+- `LABELED`, meaning the dataset is labeled